Add a little fall flavor back to your life with these Keto Pumpkin Pancakes that are made with almond flour and turn out fluffy and light.

 The pumpkin does add an extra element of wetness, so they need to cook a bit longer than you might think.

 Serving size is 2-3 pancakes, depending on what size you make them.
-Enjoy!
+Top them with a bit of butter and some keto maple syrup.
+You can serve them with a side of bacon.
+Perfect breakfast!

 More Recipes from Delightfully Low Carb